skyebook/opsworks-cli/README.md

 ### SSH

 `opsworks ssh` provides the ability to SSH into one or more instances.
-This works by starting a `tmux` session, which must be available on your system.
+This works by starting a `[tmux](http://en.wikipedia.org/wiki/Tmux)` session, which must be available on your system.

-Most Linux distributions come with tmux installed; There is a Homebrew formula available for OS X:
+Most Linux distributions have tmux available in their default repositories; there is a [Homebrew](http://brew.sh) formula available for OS X as well:

+	Ubuntu/Debian	apt-get install tmux
 	OS X			brew install tmux

 #### Connect to a single instance